DBremen/PowerShellScripts/docs/Update-Content.md

 # Update-Content

 ## SYNOPSIS
-Insert text on a new line after the line matching the StartPattern or replace text between start- and end Pattern within a file Update-Content.ps1
+Insert text on a new line after the line matching the StartPattern or replace text between start- and end Pattern within a file

 ## Script file
-Update-Content.ps1
+Data Wrangling\Update-Content.ps1

 ## SYNTAX